 We monitor a wide variety of issues that impact maritime and industrial interests in and around the Port of Oakland.
 Here are the things we’re focused on right now:

 The proposed project involves widening the existing turning basins at the Oakland seaport.
 This will allow vessels to turn around more efficiently and safely upon entering and exiting the Oakland Harbor.
 The Port released the Draft Environmental Impact Report (DEIR) in October 2023, and The U.S. Army Corps of Engineers (USACE) is evaluating comments received during the DEIR comment period.
-The release of the Final EIR and certification is anticipated in Fall 2024.
+Port staff are reviewing comments for the Environmental Impact Report and anticipate that a Final EIR will be presented to the Port’s Board of Commissioners in Q2 of 2025 for final approval.

 The Port of Oakland has made important progress on the Turning Basin Expansion project, an important and crucial infrastructure investment.
-O-MAST has worked with Port and City of Oakland officials to usher the process along, and the Port hopes to receive authorization to begin the design phase by the end of 2024.
-While we await the Chief of the US Army Corps of Engineers’ recommendation to Congress, expected in May or June, we have turned our focus to the passage of the Water Resource Development Act (WRDA), a federal infrastructure spending bill.
-It is paramount that the Turning Basin Expansion be included in the WRDA, and we urge our coalition members to express their support for this critical project to congressional representatives.
+O-MAST has worked with Port and City of Oakland officials to usher the process along, and the Port hopes to receive authorization to begin the design phase by late-2025.
 You can learn more about the status of the project here.

 O-MAST is working hard to ensure continued safe and reliable truck access to Frontage Road.
 In 2023, the Port of Oakland presented to the City Council a proposed Frontage Road route update that included changes to signage and parking.